Rugged and reliable, the best stocks on real firearms have nothing on the F.E. Stock. It is comprised of very high quality durable materials.

 • Quick release sling adaptors

 The BT Paintball Design F.E.
 Collapsible Stock is newer, so it should be commonly available, both new and used.
-Check out the Places to Buy links below for places to purchase it new.

 - Weak materials

 - sling point does not pivot

 I have actually never used this stock during a game, but that is the problem.

 The BT F.E. stock is a 6-position collapsible carbine stock, and is significantly beefier looking than the PCS or any other type of collapsible stock.
 It has a rubber pad on the butt plate which is comfortable and prevents slipping, and a small storage compartment that can be used to store batteries/ allen wrenches, etc. The stock is sturdy and does not wobble after installation.